-Like the efficient markets hypothesis, this theory holds that market prices already reflect all available information about, so only future events could affect stock prices.
+Like the efficient markets hypothesis, this theory holds that market prices already reflect all available information, so only future events could affect stock prices.
 Since stocks are always trading at fair market value and are not under or overvalued, investors should make decisions based on market trends.

 For instance, if investors believe a particular company will report positive earnings, the market will already reflect this before the announcement, with demand for shares going up before the release of the report.

 Those who rely on technical analysis tend to believe in this theory, but investors who use fundamental analysis don’t agree that market value reflects a stock’s intrinsic value.

 Recommended: Intrinsic Value vs Market Value: Key Differences

 2. There Are Three Kinds of Market Trends